IT4063-Spring2025/exploratory-data-analysis-oyekunmo/README.md

 # I learned: (repeat as needed)

 - .
 How to load data with python libraries, how to clean up data for analysis, data visualization techniques, and analyzing the data visualization/statistics to come to certain conclusions regarding the data.

 # I struggled with: (repeat as needed)

 - .
-I struggled initially trying to separate the data between the numerical data and categorical data, which sometimes caused errors or unexpected results, but I eventually managed to figure it out.
+I struggled initially dropping certain values because I had made the recurring mistake of setting a new variable whenever auto_mpg_df was manipulated.
+I eventually fixed everything so that each manipulation of the data frame would update the data frame itself by using the inplace parameter, setting it to true.

 I need the instructor to help me with: (repeat as needed)

 .
 I needed just a little bit of help setting up the global environment with python 3.11